Vietnam.vn - Nền tảng quảng bá Việt Nam

 Caspian Sea alarm

-The world's largest lake without an ocean, the Caspian is called a "sea" because of its vast area.
-The surface area of the Caspian is over 370,000 km2, with an arc of sea stretching over 6,400 km and shared by five countries: Kazakhstan, Iran, Azerbaijan, Russia and Turkmenistan.
+The world’s largest lake without an ocean, the Caspian is called a “sea” because of its vast area.
+The surface area of the Caspian is more than 370,000 km2, with an arc of sea stretching more than 6,400 km and shared by five countries: Kazakhstan, Iran, Azerbaijan, Russia and Turkmenistan.

-While climate change is causing sea levels to rise, the opposite is true in landlocked places like the Caspian.
+While climate change is causing sea levels to rise, the opposite is happening in landlocked areas like the Caspian Sea.
 Water levels there will depend on the balance between water from lakes and rivers and rainfall.
-Warming is causing many lakes to shrink.
-In addition, the Caspian Sea is fed by 130 rivers, and damming them is reducing the amount of water flowing into it.
+A warming climate is causing many lakes to shrink.
+In addition, the Caspian Sea is fed by 130 rivers, and damming them is reducing the amount of water flowing into the sea.

 If this situation continues, the Caspian Sea could end up in a similar situation to the Aral Sea, about 2,500 km east of the Caspian Sea, located between Kazakhstan and Uzbekistan.
 In less than 30 years, the Aral Sea, once one of the world's largest lakes, has almost completely dried up.